One Hundred Fifteenth Congress of the United States of America

 to limit the authority vested in the Attorney General by other provisions of this title to take measures to prevent diversion of controlled substances; or

-to override the authority of any State to regulate the provision of emergency medical services.
+to override the authority of any State to regulate the provision of emergency medical services consistent with this subsection.

 In this section:

 The term authorizing medical professional means an emergency or other physician, or another medical professional (including an advanced practice registered nurse or physician assistant)—